VikParuchuri/medicare-analysis/post.md

   ]
 ```

 The above code will transform our data so that `npi` is unique.
 It will calculate some descriptor variables (feel free to add your own) while it does it.
-In this case, we will see how much each doctor charged medicare, how much they were paid, how many beneficiaries they served, and more.
+In this case, we will see how much each doctor charged Medicare, how much they were paid, how many beneficiaries they served, and more.

 Finally, some graphs!
 -------------------------------------------------------------